ValeevGroup/SeQuant/INSTALL.md

   * mandatory:
     * CMake 3.15 or later
     * a C++17 compiler
-    * [Boost](https://www.boost.org/), version 1.67 or higher (N.B. critical bugs make the following versions unusable: 1.70, 1.77, 1.78); the following non-header-only Boost libraries are required:
+    * [Boost](https://www.boost.org/), version 1.81 or higher (N.B. older compilers _may_ work with older Boost releases). *SeQuant can download and build Boost if configured with `Boost_FETCH_IF_MISSING=ON`, but this is not recommended.* The following non-header-only Boost libraries are required, hence Boost must be configured/built:
       - [Boost.Regex](https://www.boost.org/doc/libs/master/libs/regex/doc/html/index.html)
       - [Boost.Locale](https://www.boost.org/doc/libs/master/libs/locale/doc/html/index.html)
     * [Range-V3](https://github.com/ericniebler/range-v3.git), tag 0.12.0, *if not found, SeQuant will download and build Range-V3*